idea-fasoc/OpenFASOC/openfasoc/generators/glayout/glayout/llm/rag_data/CommonSource.md

 # Common Source Amplifier
-There are two MOSFETs.
-One acts as the amplifying stage and we will call this M1, and the other is the active load which we will call M2.
-Depending on the type of active load, the port of the active load corresponding to the direction of current is connected to the drain of M1.
-The source of M1 is connected to a lower voltage level than the supply.
+Typically, this amplifier is used to provide voltage gain after preamplification.
+It has high input impedance and low output impedance.
+It consists of a pmos transistor called pullup and an nmos transistor called pulldown.
+This topology is called common source as the input and output terminals share the source as a common terminal.

+## Routing
+common source amplifier routing depends if it has a folded diode load.
+In the normal case, do the following:
+1. Connect the drain of pullup to the drain of pulldown
+2. Connect the source of pullup to the gate of pullup